Force Fields

 Description

-List of particle types excluded from the force calculation.
+List of particle types not affected by the force field.
 Add and remove particle types via the context menu (right-click).

 Physics